Sciences Po: Paris, France

-Teaching takes place largely in English, but students may opt for course offerings in French and, in some instances, Spanish.
-The overall intake of students is 50 and classes are small (a maximum enrollment of 20 for the compulsory classes and less for the electives).
-Seven Georgetown students participated in 2012-2013, and there are seven spaces available in 2013.
+Teaching is predominantly in English, but students may opt for course offerings in French and, in some instances, Spanish.
+The overall intake of students is 50 and classes are small (a maximum enrollment of 20 for the compulsory classes and less for electives).
+Georgetown's agreement with Sciences Po allows a total of seven students to participate in the program.
+In 2016 three Georgetown students participated.
 The small number of students ensures close attention and assistance.

 The richness of this program lies in the interaction between students from different institutions and countries, with differing aspirations, horizons, and cultural backgrounds; in the equally varied faculty and guests, who contribute views of globalization from the South and East; in the compulsory common core of course offerings, which prevents the usual gap between the study of business law and economic governance on the one hand, and issues of social justice, development, and human rights on the other.
 With the successful completion of all course work, American students will obtain a French national law degree, entitling them to sit for the French bar exam.